 It’s important to note that successful program implementation doesn’t necessarily guarantee the intended outcomes will occur because the linkages and causality between program elements aren’t necessarily certain.
 Moreover, observed outcomes that correspond to intended outcomes can’t necessarily be attributed to the program without sufficient analysis to establish such connections to a reasonable degree of validity (McDavid, Huse, & Hawthorn, 2013).

-Qualtrics Survey Responses.
-Survey responses collected through the online Qualtrics platform provided helpful, often complementary insights and context to the mentoring program in three key areas: Mentor and Mentee interaction, program support and coordination, and parent involvement.
+Qualtrics Survey Responses: Survey responses collected through the online Qualtrics platform provided helpful, often complementary insights and context to the mentoring program in three key areas: Mentor and Mentee interaction, program support and coordination, and parent involvement.

 In addition, the survey collected general feedback through open text responses on general program experience and feedback.
 One notable characteristic learned from the survey of mentors and mentees alike is that all respondents but one mentee have never had experience in a formal mentorship program previously.
 This along with the fact that the program is very early in its development may have driven a greater number of responses that were left blank or selected “unsure” or “neither agree nor disagree.”